dashinja/maid-bot/README.md

 # BOT-O-MAT
 Use any language to complete this challenge.
 The implementation is up to you: it can be a command-line application or have a graphical interface.

 Your application should collect a name and robot type from the types we list below.
-For each, it should create a Good Robot of the type the user chooses, e.g. Larry, Bipedal.
-It should also create a Bad Robot by prefixing the name with “Bad-”, e.g. Bad-Larry, Bipedal.
+For each, it should create a Robot of the type the user chooses, e.g. Larry, Bipedal.

-Given the list of tasks below, your application should then assign the Good Robot a set of five tasks, all of which complete after a duration that we show in milliseconds.
+Given the list of tasks below, your application should then assign the Robot a set of five tasks, all of which complete after a duration that we show in milliseconds.

-The Bad Robot should put tasks the Good Robot completes, at random, back on the Good Robot’s to-do list.
-For example, maybe your application would put every 3rd-completed task back on the Good Robot’s to-do list.

 - Collect a name and robot type from user.
-- Instantiate a Good Robot of the type provided by the user with the name provied by the user
+- Instantiate a Robot of the type provided by the user with the name provided by the user
   - for example: Bipedal, Larry
-- Instantiate a Bad Robot of the same type as Good Robot and has 'Bad-' prefixing the name
-  - for example: Bipedal, Bad-Larry
-- Set up methods on Good Robot to complete tasks from the provided list
+- Set up methods on Robot to complete tasks from the provided list
-- At random intervals have Bad Robot take a completed task and put it back on the todo list
-  - for example: every 3rd completed task goes back on Good Bot's todo list

 ## Robot

-### Good Robot
-Good Robot completes tasks and removes them from the list when they are done (i.e. enough time has passed since starting the task).
+Robot completes tasks and removes them from the list when they are done (i.e. enough time has passed since starting the task).

-### Bad Robot
-Bad Robot is Good Robot's evil twin.
-It spies on Good Robot and randomly puts completed tasks back on the list.

 ## Tasks
 Tasks have a description and an estimated time to complete.